nick3point5/pathfinder/README.md

 #This is a path finding visualizer written in React and JavaScript.
+See the project at https://nick3point5.github.io/pathfinder/
 ---
 ##Algorithms
 ---